apnadkarni/blt/doc/tabset.rst

     The default is "both".

-  **-image** *imageName*
+  **-icon** *imageName*
-    Specifies the image to be drawn in label for *tabName*.
-If *imageName* is "", no image will be drawn.
-Both text and images may be displayed at the same time in tab labels.
-The default value is "".
+    Specifies the icon to be drawn in label for *tabName*.
+If *imageName* is "", no icon will be drawn.
+Both text and icons may be displayed at the same time in tab labels.
+The default is "".

   **-ipadx** *padName*
-    Sets the padding to the left and right of the label.  *PadName* can be a list of one or two screen distances.
-If *padName* has two elements, the left side of the label is padded by the first distance and the right side by the second.
+    Sets the padding to the left and right of the tab's text.  *PadName* can be a list of one or two screen distances.
+If *padName* has two elements, the left side of the text is padded by the first distance and the right side by the second.
 If *padName* has just one distance, both the left and right sides are padded evenly.
-The default value is "0".
+The default is "0".

-  **-ipady** *pad*
+  **-ipady** *padName*
-    Sets the padding to the top and bottom of the label.  *Pad* can be a list of one or two screen distances.
-If *pad* has two elements, the top of the label is padded by the first distance and the bottom by the second.
-If *pad* has just one distance, both the top and bottom sides are padded evenly.
-The default value is "0".
+    Sets the padding to the top and bottom of the tab's text.  *PadName* can be a list of one or two screen distances.
+If *padName* has two elements, the top of the text is padded by the first distance and the bottom by the second.
+If *padName* has just one distance, both the top and bottom sides are padded evenly.
+The default is "0".

-  **-padx** *pad*
+  **-padx** *padName*
-    Sets the padding around the left and right of the embedded widget, if one exists.  *Pad* can be a list of one or two screen distances.
-If *pad* has two elements, the left side of the widget is padded by the first distance and the right side by the second.
-If *pad* has just one distance, both the left and right sides are padded evenly.
-The default value is "0".
+    Sets the padding around the left and right of the embedded widget.
+    *PadName* can be a list of one or two screen distances.
+If *padName* has two elements, the left side of the widget is padded by the first distance and the right side by the second.
+If *padName* has just one distance, both the left and right sides are padded evenly.
+The default is "0".

-  **-pady** *pad*
+  **-pady** *padName*
-    Sets the padding around the top and bottom of the embedded widget, if one exists.  *Pad* can be a list of one or two screen distances.
-If *pad* has two elements, the top of the widget is padded by the first distance and the bottom by the second.
-If *pad* has just one distance, both the top and bottom sides are padded evenly.
-The default value is "0".
+    Sets the padding around the top and bottom of the embedded widget.
+    *PadName* can be a list of one or two screen distances.
+If *padName* has two elements, the top of the widget is padded by the first distance and the bottom by the second.
+If *padName* has just one distance, both the top and bottom sides are padded evenly.
+The default is "0".

+  **-perforationcommand** *cmdString*
+    Specifies a TCL script to be invoked to tear off the current page in the tabset.
+This command is typically invoked when left mouse button is released over the tab perforation.
+The standard action is to tear-off the page and place it into a new toplevel window.
+    This overrides the widgets **-perforationcommand** option.

   **-state** *stateName*
+    Sets the state of the tab. *StateName* must be one of the following.

+    **active**
+      The tab and its folder are drawn in its active colors.
+See the **-activebackground** and **-activeforeground** options.

+    **disabled**
-    Sets the state of the tab.
-If *stateName* is "disable" the text of the tab is drawn as engraved and operations on the tab (such as **invoke** and **tab tearoff**) are ignored.
+      The text of *tabName* is drawn as engraved and operations on the tab (such as **invoke** and **tab tearoff**) are ignored.

+    **hidden**
+      The tab and its folder are not displayed.

+    **normal**
+      The tab and its folder are drawn normally.
+See the **-background** and **-foreground** options.

     The default is "normal".

-  **-style** *styleName*
-    Specifies the style to use to draw the tab and folder. *StyleName* is the name of a style created by the **style create** operation.
+  **-style** *styleName* Specifies the style to use to draw the tab and
+    folder. *StyleName* is the name of a style created by the **style create** operation.
 The default built-in style is called "default".
     The default is "default".

   **-tearoff** *boolean*
     Indicates if the tab can be torn off (redrawing the tab in a new toplevel window) by clicking on the perforation.
-The widget **-tearoff** option must also be set to true.
+The widget option **-tearoff** must also be set to true.
 The default is "1".

-  **-text** *labelString*
+  **-text** *textString*
-    Specifies the text of the tab's label.
-The exact way the text is drawn may be affected by other options such as **-state** or **-rotate**.
+    Specifies the text of the tab's label.  *TextString* can be an arbitrary string.

   **-window** *childName*
     Specifies the widget to be embedded into the tab.  *ChildName* is the pathname of a Tk widget and must be a child of the **blt::tabset** widget.
 The tabset will "pack" and manage the size and placement of *childName*.
-The default value is "".
+The default is "".

   **-windowheight** *numPixels*
     Sets the requested height of the page.
 The page is the area under the